sylvainmetayer/dotfiles/README.md

 - `python3 -m pip install --user -r requirements.txt`
 - Ensure the `selfhosted.kdbx` database is available
   - If needed, you can download it from <https://r.sylvain.dev/dotfiles-database>
-- `./scripts/extract-secrets.sh DATABASE_LOCATION` to fetch the secret file.
 - `./scripts/install-ansible-deps.sh`

 ## Usage